guifi/guifi-cxoln/CXOLN.en_US.md

 + **a.** In the case of wireless communications, when there are coverage antennas for simple wireless connections, they will allow connections from other operators' users or those made `(and/or)` those which can be made directly by users on their own account without guarantee of service.

->+ **b.** En el cas de cables i conduccions, encara que els promotors aprofitin per crear connexions punt a punt privades, cal que sempre hi hagi reserva d'espai per xarxa gestionada segons els Comuns XOLN.
+>+ **b.** En el cas de cables i conduccions, encara que els promotors aprofitin per crear connexions punt a punt privades, cal que sempre hi hagi reserva d'espai per xarxa gestionada segons els [Comuns de la XOLN](#cxoln).

 + **b.** In the case of cables and `ducts|conduits`, even when the promoters take advantage to create private point-to-point connections, space must always be reserved for networking managed in accordance with the [CXOLN](#cxoln).